connexcs/docs/docs/verification.md

 # Mobile Verification

-We verify mobile phone numbers to ensure that they are genuine.
+We also verify mobile phone numbers to ensure that they are genuine.

 Steps to Verify Mobile Number